Zombies in Resident Evil: Reception and analysis

 In his essay titled "How the Zombies Changed Videogames", Matthew J. Weise analyzed at length the presentation of zombies throughout the history of the Resident Evil franchise.
-He described the first Resident Evil game as the "Ur-Text", and that Mikami created a "zombie game" in the same manner as a zombie film, a "media artifact built solely around the figure", the zombie.
-He formed a view that on retrospect, the zombies of Resident Evil represented a struggle to reconcile modern conventions of zombie behavior with certain video game conventions.
+He described the first Resident Evil game as the "Ur-Text", an original version of the game, and that Mikami created a "zombie game" in the same manner as a zombie film, a "media artifact built solely around the figure", the zombie.
+He formed a view that in retrospect, the zombies of Resident Evil represented a struggle to reconcile modern conventions of zombie behavior with certain video game conventions.
 On Mikami's choice to ground the franchise's antagonists from a scientific perspective, which involves an infectious pathogen, Weiss observed that the developers chose not to model the progression of zombie infection on the player characters, instead opting for conventional notions of health meter damage with considerations for marketable balance and player empowerment.
 Weiss argued that the developers have essentially engaged in a process called "selective abstraction", where they picked and chose which video game conventions would be superseded by common zombie fiction conventions, and vice versa.
 Weiss concluded that the franchise's biggest contribution to gaming aesthetics are its difficulty design and ability to instill a sense of vulnerability in players, as well as the depiction of its zombies to be as dangerous as their film counterparts, echoing the portrayal of the value of forethought versus panic within apocalyptic circumstances in Romero's films.

-Commentators have attributed the enduring popularity of the zombie archetype popularized by early Resident Evil games, in part, to the fact that zombie enemies are not expected to exhibit significant levels of intelligence, making them relatively straightforward to program.
+Commentators have attributed the enduring popularity of the zombie archetype popularized by early Resident Evil games in part due to the fact that zombie enemies are not expected to exhibit significant levels of intelligence, making them relatively straightforward to program.
 On the other hand, Mielke opined that Resident Evil 4 was a successful attempt at adhering to a proven formula while changing its conventions, and that the move away from the Umbrella Corporation storyline and "proper zombies" was a welcome change for the series.
-To Patrick Shanley from The Hollywood Reporter, Resident Evil 4 "nailed dread and had such a cool tweak on the classic zombie formula" which highlights the elasticity of the "zombie" term, and demonstrates other possibilities which can be explored with the creature archetype.
+To Patrick Shanley from The Hollywood Reporter, Resident Evil 4 "nailed dread and had such a cool tweak on the classic zombie formula" which highlighted the elasticity of the "zombie" term, and demonstrated other possibilities which could be explored with the creature archetype.
 Shanley's colleague Richard Newby shared similar sentiments and suggested that the Las Plagas parasite introduced in Resident Evil 4 further broadened the zombie genre.